 Event managers conceive, plan and organize events.
 These include, for example, conventions, exhibitions, trade fairs, concerts, private parties, business events, meetings, anniversary celebrations, product launches, kick-off events and many more.
-Event managers are employed, for example, in event and convention agencies, in the cultural sector, in city marketing, in the food service industry, in the leisure and tourism sector, in public administrations and companies/organizations in various sectors.
+Event managers can be employed in event and convention agencies, in the cultural sector, in city marketing, in the food service industry, in the leisure and tourism sector, in public administrations and companies/organizations in various other sectors.
 Event managers also have the possibility to be self-employed and start their own agency.

 Tasks can vary depending on the position and the area of activity.
 As a rule, event managers take on conceptual and planning tasks, e.g. designing an event's program in terms of content, drawing up schedules, calculating costs, dealing with the legal framework and permits for the event, marketing, managing external service providers (such as event technicians and caterers), tailoring the event to the client's wishes, coordinating the execution of the event on site, taking on set-up activities, briefing event staff, reacting to problems during the event, evaluating the overall process, etc.